cpcwood/bank-tech-test/README.md

 The code has been designed with two classes to seperate the concerns of logic and user interface:
 - BankAccount - handles model data and logic of withdrawals, deposits, and statements
-- BankUi - Handles user inputs and displaying GUI for user to nagivate the program
+- BankUi - handles user inputs and displaying GUI for user to nagivate the program
 - StatementGenerator - takes transaction history and returns pretty statement